saqueebsultan/Cpp-projects/README.md

 ***

-# For further information on setting up and running codeblocks, please follow this link: http://www.cprogramming.com/code_blocks/
+# For further information related to configuring and running codeblocks, please follow this link: http://www.cprogramming.com/code_blocks/